mishkinf/mobx-api-example/README.md

-mobservable-api-example
+mobx-api-example
 =====================
 ### Purpose
-A sample mobservable-api react application which shows CRUD operations against both a localstorage adapter and a restful JSON rails api.
+A sample mobx-api react application which shows CRUD operations against both a localstorage adapter and a restful JSON rails api.

 ### Run the example